If You're In a Hurry and Just Want the Best Telescope for Astrophotography:

 If you can't afford the price tag on the Orion SkyView, or if you're a beginner looking to sink a little bit less into the hobby at the outset, you're in luck.
 The Celestron PowerSeeker 127eq is a great alternative option for those looking to get into astrophotography without upsetting their finances.

 For more on the 127eq, check out our full review here.
+This is one of our overall favorite telescopes, and a little bit of research reveals why.

 While the 127eq is often marketed to beginning astronomers, it has a number of features that allow it to go head to head with more distinguished (and expensive) telescopes in astrophotography.
 It's got a larger-than-average aperture, good optics, and comes with a solid (if not perfect) tripod.
 It's also exceedingly easy to use and setup, so you'll spend less time setting up, and more time looking.